Psykotikism/Mutant_Tanks/README.md

-sm_mt_puke - View information about the Puke ability. sm_mt_pyro - View information about the Pyro ability. sm_mt_quiet - View information about the Quiet ability. sm_mt_recoil - View information about the Recoil ability. sm_mt_regen - View information about the Regen ability. sm_mt_respawn - View information about the Respawn ability.
+sm_mt_puke - View information about the Puke ability. sm_mt_pyro - View information about the Pyro ability. sm_mt_quiet - View information about the Quiet ability. sm_mt_recall - View information about the Recall ability. sm_mt_recoil - View information about the Recoil ability. sm_mt_regen - View information about the Regen ability. sm_mt_respawn - View information about the Respawn ability.